 It was my first time visiting postcard cities like Berlin, Prague and Amsterdam, and a chance to explore Venice again, the scene of one of my most memorable childhood holidays.
 Somewhere in the trip-planning phase I became fixated on Spain.
-Wanting to pack as much sightseeing into our short stay as possible, after a few days in Barcelona we hired a car and hit the road for three weeks.
+(With so much to do and see, who could blame me.)
+Wanting to pack as much into our short stay as possible, after a few days in Barcelona we hired a car and hit the road for three weeks.

-Having done similar cross-country trips in the US, Australia and England, I can say without a doubt that the roads in Spain are the best-maintained and safest I’ve ever driven on.
+Having done similar cross-country road trips in the US, Oman, Australia and England, I can say without a doubt that the roads in Spain are the best-maintained and safest I’ve ever driven on.
+Spain is surely one of the top self drive holidays in Europe.
 Having our own transport opened up a lot of opportunities to visit smaller towns and squeeze more than we usually would into each day.
 The trip was certainly fast-paced, but it was worth it to get a good overview of Spain in a short period of time.

 Logistically, petrol wasn’t as expensive as we first feared.
 Oftentimes we were the only car on the road for miles, and for the most part, parking was cheap and plentiful, even in hot spots like San Sebastián.
 Apart from overnighting in a Parador (the country’s answer to a Japanese ryokan and a must-do while in Spain), we stayed exclusively in Airbnb apartments that provided free parking.

-Here is my tried-and-tested itinerary for a three-week road trip across Spain, including recommended activities for certain cities plus some general driving tips.
+Here is my tried-and-tested itinerary for a three-week self drive road trip across Spain, including recommended activities for key cities, where to break the journey, and some handy driving tips.

 Days 1-3 – Barcelona.

-Day 4 – Pick up hire car.
-Drive Barcelona to Zaragoza to Sos del Rey Católico – 4.5hrs on the road.
+Day 4 – Drive Barcelona to Zaragoza to Sos del Rey Católico – 4.5hrs on the road.